-15. TRUE/FALSE - In 1958, Alan Newell and Herb Simon wrote, "If one could devise a successful chess machine, one would seem to have penetrated to the core of human intellectual endeavor."
-True
+15. TRUE/FALSE - In 1958, Alan Newell and Herb Simon wrote, "If one could devise a successful chess machine, one would seem to have penetrated to the core of human

-16. TRUE/FALSE - In 1997, IBM had its second big game-playing triumph with Deep Blue, a chess-playing program that beat the world champion Garry Kasparov in a widely broadcast multi-game match True.
+16. TRUE/FALSE - In 1997, IBM had its second big game-playing triumph with Deep Blue, a chess-playing program that beat the world champion Garry Kasparov in a widely broadcast multi-game match.